Nikeshh-Learnings/Ruby/README.md

 ### 8. string_concatenation.rb
 Learn how to concatenate strings in Ruby using various methods.
 This script covers simple concatenation, the `+` operator, and the `<<` operator.

+### 9. variables.rb
+This script introduces the concept of variables in Ruby.
+It explains how to declare and use variables, covering different types such as integers, floats, strings, and booleans.
+The script also demonstrates variable reassignment and scope.

 ## Getting Started

 To run these scripts, you'll need to have Ruby installed on your machine.
 If you haven't installed Ruby yet, you can download it from [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).